frapastique/kotlinCourse/readme.md

 # Kotlin Basics Course at Syntax-Institut

-In this repository, you will find a documentation of my journey to master the basics of Kotlin programming language using IntelliJ IDEA development environment.
-The following sections will provide an overview of the project structure and a detailed breakdown of the knowledge acquired during each day of the course.
+In this repository you will find documentation of my journey to mastering the basics of the Kotlin programming language using the IntelliJ IDEA development environment.
+The following sections provide an overview of the project structure and a detailed breakdown of the knowledge acquired on each day of the course.

 Here is a representation of the project structure and the corresponding files from the learning journey:
 <details>